polyurichard/JavaTriangleTest/README.md

 `Triangle.java`: View the class under test at `src/main/java/com/example`.

-`TriangleTest.java`: View the class under test at `test/main/java/com/example`
+`TriangleTest.java`: View the JUnit Test at `test/main/java/com/example`

 Execute to run the automated tests and generate the test coverage port by Jacoco plugin.